bignellrp/general-discord-bot/README.md

 !set - Overrides the smart plug schedule, setting the cheapest average rate !can - Cancel the schedule
 !show - Show current schedule
+!book - Book Unity Place Carpark (01234) for days of the week

 # Note:
 The schedule is set to run at 8pm every day by default.